fedezocco/TMNcircularity-MATLAB/README.md

 # A MATLAB-Simulink Implementation of Circularity Indicators of Thermodynamical Material Networks
-This repository contains the source code of the paper "Circularity of Thermodynamical Material Networks: Indicators, Examples, and Algorithms" authored by Federico Zocco and available at: https://arxiv.org/pdf/2209.15051.pdf.
+This repository contains the source code of the paper: Zocco, F. Circularity of Thermodynamical Material Networks: Indicators, Examples, and Algorithms.
+Circ.Econ.Sust.
+6, 94 (2026).
+Available at: https://rdcu.be/e7xsZ.
 If you use this code, please consider citing the corresponding paper.

 The paper proposes the circularity indicators summarized below by leveraging graph theory and the formalism of thermodynamical material networks.